Dental Bridge vs Dental Implant, Which one is a better option?

 - Dental implants take longer to complete than a bridge.

-- Dental implants are more expensive and rarely are covered by dental insurances.
+- Dental implants are more expensive and rarely does dental insurance cover them.

-There are still many added benefits for bridges, however.
+There are still many additional benefits for bridges, however.
 One significant advantage is that it is not a surgical procedure.
-A dental bridge can still be very stable once it is fixed correctly in place and anchored on the two adjacent teeth.
+A dental bridge is very stable once it is correctly fixed in place and anchored on the two adjacent teeth.

 So, when it comes to choosing between a dental bridge vs implant, be aware that you may not always have a choice.
 If you have had significant bone loss in the jaw, your only option may be a bridge.
 At that point, it would be the least uncomfortable, most practical option.

-While this isn’t a complete list, here are some additional commonly asked questions that may help you decided between a dental bridge vs dental implant?
+While this isn’t a complete list, here are some additional questions that may help you decide between a dental bridge vs dental implant?

-What is the best option and why should I replace a missing tooth with an implant?
+What is the number one option and why should I replace a missing tooth with an implant?

 So for the long term, an implant is definitely the better choice.
 Although it is more expensive than a bridge, a dental implant will act as the root of a tooth, which will help stimulate the gum tissue.
 Therefore, the surrounding teeth will not begin to cave into the open spot.
 Additionally, a con for an implants would be that it is more expensive.

 Another pro for the bridge; it is more cost-effective for patients.
-Keep in mind however, the two surrounding teeth are compromised to be able to place the bridge.
+Keep in mind however, to place a bridge, it compromises the two surrounding teeth.
 Also, bacteria can get in under the bridge.
 Ultimately, this could lead to the development of cavities under the bridge, which could develop into an infection.
 In some cases, an infection can cause the loss of an entire bridge.